Loading...

 Best practices

-• Pair every agency nurse with a named buddy or charge nurse so there is no confusion about who answers questions during the shift.
+• Pair every contract nurse with a named buddy or charge nurse contact so there is no ambiguity about who to ask during the shift.

 What this template typically catches